 - CATS does not offer repair services.
 CATS can provide the family with contact information for local vendors that provide repair services, but it is up to the family to follow through with repairs as necessary.

-- A child may receive up to 5 pieces of equipment through CATS within a 2-year period.
+- A child may receive up to 3 pieces of equipment through CATS within a calendar year.

 - The requested equipment must serve a child’s current need.
 CATS will not supply a device for anticipated future needs.

 - Equipment is provided based on available inventory.
 CATS will not maintain a “wish list” or “wait list” for equipment.

 - CATS does not offer delivery of donated equipment.
 The family must arrange for pick-up of the equipment.

 All equipment distributed by CATS is done with the purpose of serving an individual’s current need relative to the available inventory.
 Once the equipment is received the equipment must not be sold for profit.
 Equipment is given free to the child and caregiver, with no time limitations for its use.
 Ownership of the equipment goes to the child and caregiver.
 However, sale by the caregiver to another party is consider a violation of the mission of CATS and the intended purpose of the transaction.